 Students will be permanently removed from the doctoral programme if they:

-a) Do not complete the registration process.
+a) Do not complete the registration process for two consecutive academic years.
 However:

 - Doctoral students who have only failed to register for one academic year may still apply to resume their studies on the same programme during the academic year immediately after.